Numerical stability revisited: A family of benchmark problems for the analysis of explicit stochastic differential equation integrators: Conclusion

-Motivated by the need of practitioners to capture meaningful statistical averages of solutions to SDEs at late times, we used a nondimensionalisation to derive a family of one-dimensional benchmark problems to evaluate the stability of numerical schemes for SDEs.
+Motivated by the need of practitioners to capture meaningful statistical averages of solutions to SDEs on long time-scales, we used a nondimensionalisation to derive a family of one-dimensional benchmark problems to evaluate the stability of numerical schemes for SDEs.
 We argued that in a generic case, the performance of numerical schemes on this benchmark provides more information about the long-time performance of these schemes for a range of applications than the more usual benchmark of geometric Brownian motion.
-We used our benchmark to present an analysis of the ability of four explicit numerical schemes used for simulating SDEs to recover first and second moments at late times both accurately and stably.
+We used our benchmark to present an analysis of the ability of four explicit numerical schemes used for simulating SDEs to recover first and second moments on long time-scales both accurately and stably.
 We observed that lower-order schemes such as the Euler-Maruyama tend to preserve asymptotic statistical accuracy of both first and second moments better than higher-order schemes, a surprising trend which persists even when testing a realistic nonlinear benchmark problem.
 Natural next steps would be to expand our analysis to include a range of implicit schemes, and to explore similar benchmarks for higher-order and higher-dimensional SDEs.